libvips/pyvips/doc/intro.rst

 scale is the amount to divide the image by after integer convolution.

-See the libvips API docs for ``vips_conv()`` (the operation invoked by :meth:`.conv`) for details on the convolution operator.
+See the libvips API docs for ``vips_conv()`` (the operation invoked by :meth:`.Image.conv`) for details on the convolution operator.
 By default, it computes with a float mask, but ``integer`` is fine for this case, and is much faster.